What is FlowMap?

 FlowMap runs on both iPhone and iPad.
 There is a free 1 week trial period and then it is just $4/yr.

 We haven't been to all the streams in America (yet).
 If your favorite stream or Fly Shop isn't here just drop us an email and we can quickly add them in.
-An e-mail link is built in to the app, just check out the settings page.
+An e-mail link is built in to the app, just go to the settings page.

 Hyperlocal weather is now available for each pin on the map.
 See the temps, cloud cover and wind speed and direction for the next 32 hours.

-We started in Colorado, but now we have most of the west.
-Washington, Texas, and Wisconsin have just been added, with more coming.
+We started in Colorado, but now we have added most of the west.
+We also have many of the east coast states covered.

 See the entire map and the entire selection of flow gauges.
-Gauges are color coded by river drainage to help understand where the water comes from (or goes).
+Gauges are color coded by river drainage to help understand where the water comes from (or goes to).

 Any one of over 1000 gauges can be tapped to get immediate flow and water temperature where available.
 Also localized weather for the next day and a half pops up.
 All the gauges are color coded by river basin.